Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 In databases these show up whenever an entity has multiple different identifiers (usually across different systems).
 In such a scenario a common problem is to figure out how to turn equivalence into equality.
 More on that later.

 A less obvious example would be the relation of being 'related' or 'connected'.
-We could for instance consider two land masses to be connected if they are connected by land, in that case the Germany, Spain and France are all connected but the Netherlands and the UK are not.
+For instance let's say two land masses are called 'connected' if they are connected by land, in that case the Germany, Spain and France are all connected but the Netherlands and the UK are not.

 An equivalence relation can be turned into equality by looking at equivalence classes, each class represents a set of entities that are all equivalent to each other.
 For things that are connected these are also called 'connected components'.
 A common notation for these is to denote the equivalence class of $x$ as $[x]$.